-Here’s a key major rule in trading: Never bet the farm.
+Here’s a key rule in trading: Never bet the farm.
 Never risk it all on one trade.

 Before you start trading with real money, you need to learn to manage risk.
-Start small — only risk a small fraction of your capital on any one trade, maybe 1% or 2%.
+Start small.
+Only risk a small fraction of your capital on any one trade, maybe 1% or 2%.

 Let’s look at how that plays out in terms of real money.
-Say a trader with a $20,000 account buys $2,000 worth of a stock.
+Say a trader with a $20,000 account buys $2,000 worth of stock.
 This trader also sets their stop-loss to close out the trade if the stock price declines by 10%.
 This means a risk of $200, or 1% of the account.

-You have to manage your risk.
+You have to manage risk.
 No matter how confident you are in a trade, it can always be a loser.

 Never let one loss do major damage to your capital!

-#9 Use the Best Stock Screener
+#9 Use a Top Penny Stock Screener

 There are over 18,000 stocks traded in the U.S. each trading day.
 You have to find a way to filter through all of them to find the best opportunities.

-With a good stock screener, you input the exact trading criteria that you’re looking for, like chart patterns or a combination of technical indicators.
+With a good penny stock screener, you input the exact trading criteria that you’re looking for, like chart patterns or a combination of technical indicators.
 Once you set your markers, the screener quickly scans and returns a list of potential trading candidates.

 Don’t overlook this tool.
 Stock screeners are useful time-savers, doing the bulk of the research for you.
-We’ve spent countless hours perfecting our stock screener on the StocksToTrade platform.

 Take Advantage of All the StocksToTrade Features